Amritsar–Khem Karan line

 The Amritsar–Khem Karan line is a railway route on the Northern Railway zone of Indian Railways.
 This route plays an important role in rail transportation in Punjab state.

-The corridor passes through the Plain Areas of Punjab and some portion are near the bank of Beas with a stretch of 77 km which connects situated on Ambala–Attari line and Khem Karan.
+The corridor passes through the Plain Areas of Punjab and some portion are near the bank of the Beas River with a stretch of 77 km which connects situated on Ambala–Attari line and Khem Karan.
 It has a branch line that starts from and ends at with a stretch of 49 km.

 History

 The main 111 km long railway line from to Khem Karan and Kasur via was originally built by Killick, Nixon and Company with under North Western State Railway Company in Punjab portion as broad gauge was constructed on different phases.